davidzas/github-history/README.md

 # Github History

-This project shows the commits history of this very git repostory.
-In order to run locally please follow the instructions below:
+This project shows the commits history of this very git repository.
+To run locally please follow the instructions below:

 ## Pre-requisites:

-In order for this application to ever work you must install [NodeJs](https://nodejs.org/es/).
+For this application to ever work you must install [NodeJs](https://nodejs.org/es/).
 Follow the instructions found [here](https://nodejs.org/es/download/).

-Minimun Version should be 14
+Minimum Version should be 14

 ## Step 1: Install dependencies